SharminSirajudeen/open-source-guide/README.md

 </p>

 **The Data:**
 Before the relicense, Redis had nearly twice as many external contributors as internal employees.
-After the relicense, external contributors dropped to ZERO.
+After the relicense, external contributors dropped to **ZERO**.
 Every single one moved to Valkey.

-**The Lesson:** When you have a diverse contributor base, a "rug pull" on licensing creates an instant, well-resourced competitor.
+**⚡ The Lesson:** When you have a diverse contributor base, a "rug pull" on licensing creates an instant, well-resourced competitor.

 ---